Optimizing the fractional power in a model with stochastic PDE constraints: Construction of solutions

-As $\sqrt{ \mu_j }$ and $\lambda_j^s$ are constant for fixed $j$ and $- \lambda_j^s y_j(t)$ is Lipschitz continuous, for fixed $s$ and for every $j$, the It\^o equation \eqref{eq:itoequation} has a unique strong solution which depends continuously on the initial data, as proved for example on page~212 in \cite{LeGall}.
+Notice that, as $\sqrt{ \mu_j }$ and $\lambda_j^s$ are constant for fixed $j$ and $- \lambda_j^s y_j(t)$ is Lipschitz continuous, for fixed $s$ and for every $j$, the It\^o equation \eqref{eq:itoequation} has a unique strong solution which depends continuously on the initial data, as proved for example on page~212 in \cite{LeGall}.
+We can explicitly solve \eqref{eq:itoequation} by applying It\^o's formula to $e^{\lambda_j^s t} y_j(t)$ and obtain